ncayllahua/GigisPizzaHOL/fn_pizza_discount_cloud_events.md

 You copy the function code and made several changes in the configuration files like func.yaml and pom.xml then you created a new Dockerfile to deploy the function.
 Now we'll explain you such changes:

 ### DiscountCampaignUploader.java
-Your function name is the same as main class and this class must have a **public handleRequest** method.
+Your function java file name **[DiscountCampaignUploader.java]** is the same as main class **[DiscountCampaignUploader]** and this class must have a unique **public** method **[handleRequest]** that is the entrypoint of the serverless function.
 ObjectStorageURLBase, invokeEndpointURL and functionId vaiables are setted from function environment variables that you created before in OCI.
 ```java
 public class DiscountCampaignUploader {